Tunes of Glory (novel)

-Tunes of Glory is a 1956 novel by the British writer James Kennaway.
+Tunes of Glory is a 1956 novel by the Scottish writer James Kennaway.
 It portrays the peacetime tensions in a Highland regiment shortly after the Second World War.

 Adaptation

 In 1960 it was made into the film Tunes of Glory directed by Ronald Neame and starring Alec Guinness and John Mills, with Kennaway adapting his own novel for the screenplay.